hrebinik/CICD-FirstStart/README.md

 ● CI/CD assumes that any changes are communicated to users as quickly as possible.
-In this case, for example, the support service is practically not notified of upcoming changes and may not be

-1. able to cope with customer questions and complaints.
+In this case, for example, the support service is practically not notified of upcoming changes and may not be able to cope with customer questions and complaints.

-2.
+### Platform selection

 ● **Self-hosted CI/CD solutions** require owning
 hardware and setting up infrastructure.
 Maintenance becomes a big endeavor.

-### Platform selection

 ● **Cloud-based CI/CD tools** are easy to set up and all the hardware and software maintenance is managed by the service provider.

-### Platform selection

 ```
 ● Atlassian Bamboo , GitHub Actions and GitLab CI are not as mobile friendly as Bitrise ,